MarcDagher/Bound_Harmony/README.md

   <br><br>
 - The admin panel is done using [React.js](https://react.dev/).
 React.js is a JavaScript library for building single-page applications out of individual pieces called components.
 <br><br>
-- The backend is handled using [Laravel](https://laravel.com/) and MySQL.
+- The backend is handled using [Laravel](https://laravel.com/).
 Laravel is a PHP web application framework that follows the Model-View-Controller (MVC) architectural pattern.
 With features like Eloquent ORM and artisan command-line tools, Laravel facilitates development and supports modern, feature-rich web applications.
+<br><br>
 - For managing the database schemas and establishing relational connections between tables, I used [MySQL](https://www.mysql.com/), a relational database management system.
 MySQL ensures efficient data storage and retrieval, complementing Laravel's capabilities for seamless and reliable web application development.
 <br><br>
-- In the Advice section, the app uses [openAi](https://platform.openai.com/docs/introduction).
-In order to make the advice personalized, survey responses are handled in the backend and are summarized before being sent to the api, you can read more about promt handling in the Prompt Engineering section.
+- In the Advice section, I integrated [openAi](https://platform.openai.com/docs/introduction).
+In order to make the advice personalized, survey responses are handled in the backend and are summarized before being sent to the api, you can read more about prompt handling in the Prompt Engineering section.
 I also used [Laravel's OpenAi Library](https://github.com/openai-php/laravel), which is open source and helps with handling the openAi api.
 <br><br>
-- I used Google's [Google Places Api](https://developers.google.com/maps/documentation/places/web-service/search-nearby) in correlation with the user's survey responses, to get the places that best suites each user.
+- In the Suggestions section, I used Google's [Google Places Api](https://developers.google.com/maps/documentation/places/web-service/search-nearby) nearby-search.
+The Google Places Api has a database with over 200 million places, categorized into types and sections.
+So, I took advantage of this categorization, in correlation with the user's survey responses, to get the places that best suites each user.
 <br><br>
 - The app uses the font ["Nunito"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.